keptn/keptn.github.io/content/docs/0.7.x/operate/k8s_support/index.md

 ## Cluster size for Keptn 0.7

+Please note that the size of the Keptn control- and execution plane have been derived manually based on the last release.

 ### Keptn control plane

 | Deployment                          	| Memory (requested) 	| CPU (requested) 	| Memory (limit) 	| CPU (limit) 	| Storage 	|